-Occasionally the stone may move out of the gall bladder and into the tube which carries bile to the intestine (known as the common bile duct).
-This can cause jaundice (yellow skin and eyes).
+Occasionally the gallstone may move out of the gall bladder and into the tube which carries bile to the intestine (known as the common bile duct).
+This blocks the flow of bile into the intestine and can cause jaundice (yellow skin and eyes).
 The patient may also notice dark urine and light coloured faeces.

 Acute cholangitis (inflammation of the common bile duct) occurs if bacteria enter the blocked tube.
 This leads to a high fever often with pain, vomiting, and extreme tiredness.